mlukasek/M5_NightscoutMon/README.md

 Revisions:

+*** 12 May 2019 ***
+BG/calibration/unknown entries are now filtered.
+Missed reading sound allert added.
+You can adjust it by snd_no_readings key in M5NS.INI (default 20 minutes).
+Added possibility to change warning sound volume byt warning_volume key in M5NS.INI (0-100, default=20, 0=silent).
+Added possibility to change alarm sound volume byt alarm_volume key in M5NS.INI (0-100, default=100, 0=silent).
+Reorganized left upper part of display to get space for COB and IOB display.
+Added show_COB_IOB key to M5NS.INI.
+If show_COB_IOB = 1 then carbs and inslulin on board are displayed.
+Set 1 (ON) by default.
+COB and IOB are grey if 0 and white if any carbs or IU on board.
+Added key show_current_time to M5NS.INI.
+If show_current_time = 1 (default now) then current clock is displeyed insted of last sensor reding time.

 *** 2 May 2019 ***
 Snooze alarm function introduced and placed on the middle button.
 New M5NS.INI key snooze_timeout (default 30 min) to specify time for how long should be sound alarm silent after press of the middle button.